 - 1. Once the project has been accepted, SPF recipients and King's Climate & Sustainability team will sign a Memorandum of Understanding (MOU) for completion of each project. - 2.
 The recipients will deliver on the approved projects with guidance and advice from King's Climate & Sustainability team where sought.
 This includes a workshop and networking session for successful applicants. - 3.
-Teams have 12 months to use the allocated funding.
-The start date will be determined once the application has been approved. - 4.
+Teams are encouraged to use the allocated funding within 12 months.
+The start date will be determined once the application has been approved.
+The final deadline to use the funds is 31 July 2026. - 4.
 Funding recipients are required to take photographs of their project activities to submit as part of the reimbursement process. - 5.
-Recipients are required to provide termly progress reports to SPF@kcl.ac.uk, including but not limited to updates on project milestones, challenges faced and outcomes achieved. - 6.
+Recipients are required to provide termly progress reports to SPF@kcl.ac.uk, including but not limited to updates on project milestones, challenges faced and outcomes achieved.
+A template will be shared for this. - 6.
 A final report detailing the overall success and impact of the project (small projects <£500 1-2 pages, large projects >£500 2-3 pages) and a summary overview (e.g. graphic, slide, video) are due no later than 2 months after the completion date.
-Projects that include events must include the estimated number of attendees. - 7.
+Projects that include events must include the estimated number of attendees.
+A template will be shared for this. - 7.
 Project teams may also be asked to present their work to various audiences.